StayWokeOrg/bill-tracker-frontend/README.md

 This is a simple HTML/CSS repo with some build tools sprinkled in to make development easier and production files more performant/reliable.

-This build process uses [PostCSS](https://github.com/postcss/postcss) plugins (configured in [postcss.config.js](/files/postcss.config.js)) to allow things like minification, SCSS syntax, autoprefixing, SVG loading and more.
+The build process uses [PostCSS](https://github.com/postcss/postcss) plugins (configured in [postcss.config.js](/files/postcss.config.js)) to allow things like minification, SCSS syntax, autoprefixing, SVG loading and more.